 I butchered a flash card connector out of some other piece of equipment to get this improvised connector which I hot-glued in.

-Only two of the finger spring contacts are actually used, the others I bent slightly so they are flatter and don't protrude.
+Only two of the finger spring contacts are actually used, the others I bent slightly so they are flatter and don't protrude. |

+The terminals of the battery are somewhat recessed and my spring contacts had a hard time making contact so I built the terminals up with a little solder.
+My phone didn't care.
+This requires hit-and-run soldering.
+You have to have the iron just the right temperature so you can get the solder on quickly and remove the iron before you melt the battery case.
 SAFETY NOTE: Lithium ion batteries are dangerous critters.
 They don't take kindly to abuse.
 These batteries have a safety device built into them to prevent overcharging or over-current (short circuited) which ends up disabling the battery, but that's better than the alternative which the industry euphamistically calls "venting with flame".
 When even the euphamism sounds scarey, you're dealing with some serious doo-doo.
-Don't do anything to one of these batteries that can pierce it, overheat it, or otherwise tick it off.
+Don't do anything to one of these batteries that can pierce it, overheat it, or otherwise tick it off. |

 I put some foam rubber in the front end of the battery compartment to keep the battery in snug contact with the connector.